ooo-dev-code/Mini-Projects-With-Java-Python-JS-C--GO/GO/Quiz/README.md

 # A quiz to learn the Scan function

-a basic project to learn GO.
+This is a basic project to learn GO.